karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -----------------------------------------------------------------------------------
 ResourceQuota: limiting the number of k8s objects for a namespace
 -----------------------------------------------------------------------------------
-It can limit the number of k8s objects(pods, configmaps, secrets, deployments, services, etc) that can be created in a namespace.
+It can limit the number of k8s objects/resources that can be created in a namespace. this can be done

 -------------------------
 ```